The major scale is one of the most important and fundamental concepts that any musician needs to learn at the beginning of their musical journey.

 Connecting the different CAGED shapes can be done in a variety of ways, such as slides, shifting your hand, combining two distinct enclosures, and more.

-To wrap it up, you must know that a scale is a sequence of notes that are organized by pitch and played individually, unlike chords.
+To wrap things up, you must know that a scale is a sequence of notes that are organized by pitch and played individually, unlike chords.

 There are several types of scales, most with 7 notes, but there are exceptions, such as the pentatonic scale or the diminished scale (5 and 8 notes, respectively).